 The trainers’ main purpose is to entertain people and put on a “good show,” not to teach people about the intelligent and social animals who are lonely and miserable in SeaWorld’s tanks.

 8. Animals Suffer in Cramped Spaces

-Whales and dolphins in their natural ocean environment often swim up to 100 miles a day (whoa, that’s a lot of miles), but SeaWorld forces them to live in tiny pools.
+Orcas in their natural ocean environment often swim up to 140 miles a day, and other dolphins can swim up to 60 (whoa, that’s a lot of miles), but SeaWorld forces them to live in small pools.
 That would be similar to forcing a person to live in a bathtub—no, thanks!

-Living crowded in a small tank is stressful and causes fights between orcas, since they don’t have room to swim away from each other as they would in the wild. =(
+Living in a crowded, small tank is stressful and causes fights between orcas, since they don’t have room to swim away from each other as they would in nature. =(